Kuurne–Brussels–Kuurne

 Kuurne–Brussels–Kuurne is an annual single-day road cycling race in Belgium.
 It is held one day after Omloop Het Nieuwsblad, on the last Sunday of February or the first of March, and completes the opening weekend of the Belgian cycling season.
-It is ranked a 1.HC event of the UCI Europe Tour.
+It was ranked a 1.HC event of the UCI Europe Tour before joining the UCI ProSeries in 2020.
 Tom Boonen holds the most wins with three victories.

 History

 Early editions

 First held in 1946, the race was run from Kuurne, a small town known for its textile industry, to the Belgian capital of Brussels and back.
 In the 1950s it served as the opening race of the Belgian cycling season.
 When Brussels was becoming inaccessible for a cycling event in the late 1960s, the race was rerouted towards the Flemish Ardennes and renamed "Omloop der beide Vlaanderen" ("Circuit of both Flanders").
 In 1979 organizers decided to rename the event to Kuurne–Brussels–Kuurne nonetheless.